zweed4u/SnapSave/README.md

 Install tar via pip:

     sudo pip install getch-1.0*

+After installation of SSL KillSwitch2, your device will respring.
+After which, make sure SnapChat is NOT running in the background and enable "Disable Certificate Validation" in Settings->SSL Kill Switch.

 Future updates will allow more flexiblity in locale as well as allow for story downloads amongst other things.